mchianale/loan_request_application/README.md

 ---

 3.  **[Loan Service](https://github.com/mchianale/loan_request_application/blob/main/services/README.md)**:
-     - This service is responsible for running loan evaluation processes, determining eligibility and assessing risk based on predefined business rules and application data.
+     - This service is responsible for executing loan evaluation processes.
+It determines applicant eligibility and assesses risk based on predefined business rules and provided application data.
+Triggered by a watchdog system, the service analyzes input text to evaluate loan applications and make approval or rejection decisions.
      - The service is built with [Spyne](https://spyne.io/), a Python framework for creating SOAP-based web services.
      - Using SOAP (Simple Object Access Protocol), the Loan Service enables structured and reliable messaging that follows a well-defined XML schema.
 This approach ensures data integrity and supports complex operations between the Loan Service and other parts of the application, like the Backend Service.
      - The Loan Service operates on multiple ports, facilitating concurrent evaluation workflows and ensuring that multiple requests can be processed simultaneously.